samselikoff/samselikoff.com/_posts/2015-12-08-lowest-common-ancestor.md

 In the past few years, the JavaScript community has learned a lot about how to deal with this problem.
 The solution involves the principle of the **Lowest Common Ancestor**.
 To explain this principle, let's look at some interface elements you might build while working on a real-world application.

-The examples use Ember, but the principles are and apply to any technology used for building long-lived JavaScript applications.
+The examples use Ember, but the principles are high-level and apply to any technology used for building long-lived JavaScript applications.

 ## A collapsible panel (a single view of app state)